ecmwf/earthkit-regrid/docs/interpolate.rst

     :type source_gridspec: dict
     :param target_gridspec: the :ref:`gridspec <gridspec>` describing the target grid that ``values`` will be interpolated onto
     :type target_gridspec: dict
-    :param matrix_version: the version of the pre-generated interpolation matrix to be used.
-None means the latest version will be used.
+    :param matrix_source: the location of a user specified pre-generated matrix inventory.
+When it is None the default matrix inventory hosted on an ECMWF download server is used.
-    :type matrix_version: str
+    :type matrix_source: str, None
     :return: the interpolated values
     :rtype: ndarray
     :raises ValueError: if a pre-generated interpolation matrix is not available